ebbnbeau/Parse_Questions/README.md

 I skimmed through the file, and at first, I wanted to just copy/paste each question to a word doc (mundane much?), but figured, hey why not use python to parse these questions and make this into a mini assignment

 That's exactly what I did...
-Probably not the best way to parse this and of course, the end result looks tacky, but it got the job done.
+Probably not the best way to parse this and end result looks tacky, but it got the job done.

 Enjoy!